prestonhn/detectingWordsSense/README.md

 # Detecting Word Sense
+Program that utilizes machine learning models to predict word senses for given sentences that are inputted by the user.
+Models are trained on training data.
+Uses NLTK and sckit-learn.
 I am choosing three words "rubbish", "yarn" and "tissue."
 Each of these words have different meanings or "sense" depending on how it is used in a sentence.
 We are training model on 2 different senses of each word and after training, the code will detect sense of word.

 # Running Project